 This craft can be completed in an hour, but you will need to help children with the trickier bits like making the cone and fixing it to the tube.

-- Cut your tubes in half before class.
+- Cut the tubes in half before class.

 - Cutting the cone: It doesn’t matter if the outer of part of the cone isn’t cut well, but the inner part does need to be cut accurately, otherwise it won’t fit onto the tube.
 Neaten up these edges for the kids.